First Travel Solutions

 First Travel Solutions is a bus and coach operator in Great Britain.
 It is a subsidiary of FirstGroup.
 It provides managed passenger transport from single vehicle operation to hundreds of buses and coaches for sporting and cultural events.

 History

 The company began operation on 3 February 2004 as First Rail Support.
 It provided emergency and planned rail replacement transport to train operating companies.
 In 2016 it was rebranded to First Travel Solutions.

 Operations

-Through their 24/7 operations centres in Accrington, Lancashire and Leeds, Yorkshire, they provide on-demand and planned passenger transport.
-This includes corporate transport & emergency and planned rail replacement for train operating companies such as Great Western Railway.
-It provides ground transport to EasyJet for both crew and passengers during times of disruption.
-They can call on over 1,700 bus, coach and taxi operators from all over Great Britain.
+Through their 24/7 operations centers in Accrington, Lancashire and Leeds, Yorkshire, they provide on-demand and planned passenger transport.
+This includes corporate transport & emergency and planned rail replacement for train operating companies.
+It provides ground transport to Airlines for both crew and passengers during times of disruption.
+They can call on bus, coach and taxi operators from all over Great Britain and France.

-First Games Transport
+Rail Replacement

+First Travel Solutions deal with rail replacement for a large amount of uk Rail network working with other rail replacement providers to keep people moving working on large scale projects like the Transpennine Route Upgrade.
+They provide this service to the below Train companies: